 - Rapid or labored breathing.
 If you are not receiving an adequate oxygen supply, the first bodily response to ensure survival will be to increase your breathing rate to compensate.
 If the lungs have weakened or the infant’s lungs are not developed, it will be more difficult to breathe.

 - Bluish skin tone.
 The blood darkens in the absence of oxygen, and when levels become dangerously low, the skin begins to turn a bluish tint due to the lack of oxygenated blood flow.

 - Rapid heart rate.
 In addition to increasing your breath rate, your heart rate will begin to race when you are experiencing oxygen deprivation.
 This is one of the ways the body attempts to compensate.

-- Lack of breathing sounds in infant.
-The lack of breathing sounds or very faint breathing signs are one of the ways in which CDH is diagnosed.
+- Lack of breathing sounds in the infant.
+The lack of breathing sounds or very faint breathing signs can identify a diagnosis of CDH.

 - Abnormal sounds in the chest cavity.
 When the intestines or other organs move into the area normally occupied by the lungs, the sounds normally produced by the bowel can be heard in the chest.